COVID-19 Vaccine Now Available To Those 60 And Up

 MIAMI (CBSMiami) – More people are now eligible to get a COVID-19 vaccine.

 As of Monday, Floridians 60 years and up are eligible.
-Another change, People under 60 who are deemed “extremely vulnerable” and have a signed form by their doctor now have more options.READ MORE: ‘Chilling We Lost An Entire Year’: Live Music Industry Hoping In-Person Performances Pick Back Up After Pandemic Shutdown
+Another change, People under 60 who are deemed “extremely vulnerable” and have a signed form by their doctor now have more options.READ MORE: Florida Man Confesses To Killing Grandfather, Pulls Human Ears From Pocket During Questioning

 “Previously, you had to go to FEMA supported site but beginning Monday you can come to the state sites such as Marlins Park and Hard Rock Stadium,” said state deployment spokesman Mike Jachles.